Table of contents

 - with regard to

-4. Positions of prepositions in a sentence
+4. Positions in sentences

 The positions of prepositions in a sentence is important for clarity in English.
 A preposition usually shows the relationship between a noun or pronoun and other elements in a sentence.